This post may contain affiliate links. Please read our disclosure policy.

 It’s the Super Bowl of food and the only holiday that literally resolves around one single meal.

 It’s also the only holiday that can put you in a food coma in 5 minutes flat.
 Bring on the naps!

 Pie is the star of the show and it needs a solid foundation.
 I am sharing all of the tips and tricks to make a perfectly flaky, foolproof, all butter pie crust.

 I have had epic fails in the pie department so you can learn from my mistakes!
 I am going to break down this Butter Flaky Pie Crust step by step.

 - Use Cold Butter.
+The key to a perfect all-butter pie crust is working with cold ingredients.
+Start by chilling your butter.
+Cold butter creates pockets of steam when it bakes, resulting in a flaky, tender crust.
 I store my butter in the freezer and take out sticks of butter, as needed.
 Place them on a cutting board and with a knife, slice them into tiny shreds.
 The shreds of butter are going to make the crust flaky and you want it to be evenly dispersed in the pie dough.
 If your butter gets warm, put it back into the freezer or refrigerator to solidify.